Format and Study Tips

 All Master of Music students entering NEC are required to pass the Graduate Music History Competency Examination in partial fulfillment of their degree requirements.
 (Graduate Diploma and D.M.A. students do not take the exam.)

 The exam is designed to test basic music history competency on the level of an Undergraduate Music History Survey course.
-Students who do not pass the exam in August must take the 1-semester Remedial Music History Survey for zero credit in the Fall semester of 2012.
+Students who do not pass the exam in August may take the exam one additional time in January.
+Those who do not pass the second attempt must take the one-semester Remedial Music History Survey for zero credit in the subsequent semester.

 Before the test